Valber Huerta: Club career

+In the second half of 2024, Huerta returned to Universidad Católica.
+After suffering several injuries, they ended his contract on 3 November 2025.

 International career

 He represented Chile U20 at the 2013 South American Youth Football Championship and 2013 FIFA U-20 World Cup, where Chile reached the quarter-finals.

 At senior level, he has been a substitute in the friendly matches against Sweden and Denmark on 2018 and against Bolivia on 2021.
 Also, he was called up to some training microcycles by Reinaldo Rueda.